Content Sponsored by Chewy.

-- Cephalexin, also known by the brand names Keflex® and Rilexine®, is an antibiotic used for dogs and cats.
+- Cephalexin, also known by the brand names Keflex®, Keftab®, Biocef®, and Rilexine®, is an antibiotic used for dogs and cats.
 Cephalexin belongs to the cephalosporin class of drugs and is related to the penicillin drugs in how it kills bacteria.
-Cephalosporins have a much broader range of activity against bacteria than penicillins.
-Cephalexin is one of the most commonly prescribed antibiotics to dogs and cats.
+Cephalosporins have a much broader range of activity against bacteria than penicillin.

-- Cephalexin will prevent the bacteria from forming an adequate and protective cell wall.
+- Cephalexin is a first-generation cephalosporin that works by preventing bacteria from forming an adequate and protective cell wall.
 This results in instability and subsequent death of the bacteria.

 - Cephalexin is a prescription drug and can only be obtained from a veterinarian or by prescription from a veterinarian.

 Looking for a quick and convenient way to get your pet’s prescriptions delivered to your doorstep?
 Chewy’s pet pharmacy is a one-stop-shop for all of your pet care needs, offering a wide variety of prescription food and medication straight from the manufacturer, compound medications made just for your pet, and an Autoship option, so you never have to remember to order refills.

 - There are various formulations and alternative names, such as Cefalexin, Cephalexin monohydrate, and Cephalexin monohydrochloride.

 - Human formulations: Keflex® (Dista), Cephaforte® (Jurox), Celexin, Cepexin, Cephacillin, Ceporexin, Ilium® (Troy), and various other generic forms.